cipriandroc/cipriandroc.github.io/powershell/batchUserCreation.md

 layout: sublayout
 belongsto: powershell
 title: batchUserCreation.ps1
+scriptname: batchUserCreation.ps1
 post_date: 08.30.2020
 tags: batch, user creation, ad
+description: Controller script to create batch AD user accounts based on a CSV file.
+It reports the results to a CSV file.
+Script has multiple checks in place for error prevention.
 ---
 Let’s just start off with the results:
 {% highlight powershell %}